-Senegal has both its petty crime and more serious incidents.
-Pickpocketing, purse-snatching and theft can occur both on the street and in taxis, and can turn violent.
+Senegal does experience petty crime and some more serious incidents.
+Pickpocketing, purse-snatching and theft can occur both on the streets and in taxis, and can turn violent.
 Some travelers have reported being victims of armed robbery, including at knifepoint.

 There are general precautions you can take to avoid crime in Senegal.
-Always walk with others and avoid going out on foot past late afternoon.
+Try to travel in groups and avoid going out on foot in the evenings.

 Highways after dark in Senegal can be dangerous as well, with banditry often occurring in the central and eastern parts of the country.
 This danger extends to Tambacounda and Matam.

 Criminals are known to stake out RN2, or National Road, between Ndioum and Kidira.
 They may also wait for victims on the RN1 between Kidira and Tambacounda.
 Bandits may ambush cars and buses.

 Try to avoid travel to the Casamance region as well.
 In June 2009, members of the Movement of the Democratic Forces of the Casamance rebel group reportedly killed three individuals in a car jacking near Kawane, a village in northern Casamance.
 These rebels have no qualms about robbing and assaulting civilians and government officials.

 Vendors, beggars and children can be very aggressive when asking for money and may try to distract you while a partner steals from you.
 Be aware of anyone who is acting overly friendly, and if the offer sounds too good to be true, it is.

 Also watch out for anyone selling ebony as souvenirs, as some dodgy vendors will just sell regular wood covered in boot polish to make it look like the real stuff.
 Make sure you're buying locally made, ethically-sourced souvenirs.